 This type of shift in traffic could happen with wearable technology.
 It’s safe to assume that big players like Apple will put as much into promoting this kind of technology as they did into their mobile and tablet branding.
-Where once people had no ability to do something as important as work on joint projects or manage your bank accounts while riding a train, now they do it all the time.
+Where once people had no ability to do something as important as work on joint projects or manage their bank accounts while riding a train, now they do it all the time.

 The form factor of wearables will compel developers to adapt yet again.
 The smaller screens on Apple Watches forced app creators to cut down what they presented to the wearer to the absolute bare minimum elements.
-Onscreen keyboards are out of the questions for such devices, so voice technology becomes paramount once people get over being seen talking to their watch like they did when it looked like they spoke to no one at all when using a Bluetooth headset.
+Onscreen keyboards are out of the question for such devices, so voice technology becomes paramount once people get over being seen talking to their watch like they did when it looked like they spoke to no one at all when using a Bluetooth headset.

-This will compel developers to improve the conversational adaptation of voice recognition software and the algorithmic processes search engine computers use to match search queries to the potentially longer verbal searches.
+This will compel developers to improve the conversational adaptation of voice recognition software and the algorithmic processes search engine computers use to match search queries to potentially longer verbal searches.
 A robust synonym query system, combined with increases in co-citations or site references, will be critical elements in the success of this shift in user interactivity.
 If the user gets frustrated with the voice query, they’ll stop using it, and there goes the investment in the technology.

 The same will hold true for a wearable sensor like iSoft, at least at the outset.
 Imagine trying to type one-handed into a flexible sensor on your arm.
 You could take it off, but why not just use a Bluetooth keyboard at that point?
 However, using your fingertip to write notes down, much like using an Apple Pencil or similar device with a tablet, becomes a viable option.

-Applications for use of wearable technology will require further adaptation.
+Applications for the use of wearable technology will require further adaptation.
 Developers will have to adjust for screen types and sizes as well as the type of sensor being used, much as they’ve done with smart devices and the limited wearables so far.
 As more wearables enter the market, the new traffic will drive developers to innovate and adapt to capture the new market by giving users apps they will grow to love – beyond just a search engine to find the content they desire.

 Integration of the platforms, allowing a user to start on a wearable device before flinging it to a tablet or a desktop computer, will also help customers buy into the technology.
-Apple proved this with the Apple watch, showing how the device could create the entry point for a wearer that led to another device for the end result.
+Apple proved this with the Apple Watch, showing how the device could create the entry point for a wearer that led to another device for the end result.
 As an example, a user could use a wearable app to search for an event to attend and have the website used to make the initial query connect to the wearable app data.
 This eliminates reentering data and accelerates the user’s progress, giving them a satisfying cross-platform experience sure to drive them back to the wearable app.